Home Page Fiction and Poetry

 Archive

-Everybody knows that this politics is still alive today.
-Politicians and leaders all over the world call for courage, nations and groups prize themselves with the courage they have.
+Courage is still used for political inspiration.
+Politicians and leaders all over the world call for courage; nations and groups pride themselves with the courage they show.
 "People still care intensely about courage- says Miller - and we're still trying to stack the deck in our own favor.
 Determining who has courage, what actions count, who gets the prize, is disputed now no less than in the Iliad.
 In our day we hear people praised for their courage for sticking to a diet, for giving up smoking, even for investing in a Silicon Valley start-up."

-Miller says that the stricter or narrower (or to said "political") view of courage gets its classic formulation in Aristotle, who makes courage a matter of risking life and limb in war for the polis.
-"The martial view is easily the dominant view, informing heroic literature and songs of triumph from Ur to Ugarit , to Judea and Nineveh , to the Germanic North.
+Miller argues that the stricter view of courage gets its classical formulation from Aristotle, who makes courage a matter of risking life and limb in war for the polis.
+"The martial view is easily the dominant view, informing heroic literature and songs of triumph from Ur to Ugarit, to Judea and Nineveh, to the Germanic North.
 Indeed, it is pretty nearly a universal view of courage."

-But Miller sees two basic conceptions: the conceptions of courage as offence, and the courage as defense.
+Miller finds two basic conceptions on courage: the courage as offence and the courage as defense.
 "The courage of offense was and remained the preserve of men and, by widespread ideology across a multitude of cultures, upper-class men.
 The courage of defense, though by obvious necessity and by definition, was no less at home on the battlefield than the courage of offense.
 Consider that a good portion of ancient and medieval warfare was siege warfare.
 More than anything it involved the ability to endure long, drawn-out suffering, pain, and hunger, and the constant importuning visions of eating your children, or being eaten by them."

-The theories and tales about the courage are lot but as Abner Small, a Civil War veteran, wrote (cited by Miller): men were heroes or cowards "in spite of themselves."
+There are many theories and tales about the courage, but as Abner Small, a Civil War veteran, wrote (cited by Miller): men were heroes or cowards "in spite of themselves."

-Miller finishes his essay with the question of moral courage, "Moral courage is a rather recent development; the term does not appear in English until the nineteenth century.
+Miller finishes his essay discussing moral courage.
+"Moral courage, he writes, is a rather recent development; the term does not appear in English until the nineteenth century.
 It took a largely pacified society for people to think to distinguish stand-up-in-meeting kind of courage - the courage of risking ridicule, humiliation, loss of employment, or social ostracism for speaking out against injustice, or of defying immoral or illegal orders from a superior - from plain old courage."

-The thing that distinguishes moral courage from physical one, and this seems the most interesting point of Miller's essay, is that the moral courage usually is a lonely courage.
-To fight injustice or persist the difficulties alone - physically and morally - often without the support of "political courage" of tales, orthodoxy of sermons and public opinion, needs courage that not everyone can bear.
+The thing that distinguishes moral courage from all other forms of courage, and this seems the most interesting point of Miller's ideas on the subject, is that it is usually a lonely courage.
+To fight injustice or overcome difficulties alone, without the support of heroic tales and examples, of sermons, public opinion and friends, needs a courage that only a few are capable of.
 Montreal Review

 Submissions Guide